galenlim/hackthebox-htb-writeups/nest.md

 Password=yyEq0Uvvhq2uQOcWG8peLoeRQehqip/fKdeG/kjEVb4=
 ```

+Looks like we got another password, this time for the Administrator account.

 ## Recovering Another Encrypted Password

 The password in Ldap.conf looks like the encrypted password we found earlier in RU_config.xml.

-However, trying to decrypt it using the same program returned an error.
+However, trying to decrypt it in the same way returned an error.

 ```
 System.Security.Cryptography.CryptographicException